AliveToolkit/alive2/README.md

 ```
 * Unique unsoundness reports can then be found with a utility such as [jdupes](https://codeberg.org/jbruchon/jdupes) `--print-unique`.
-If the tests are run from different directories, the `Source:` line at the beginning of files whose
+  * If the tests are run on different LLVM directories, the `Source:` line in files whose
-name does not begin with “in_” should be stripped before comparison.
+name does not begin with “in_”, and “Command line:” lines on Linux, should be stripped before comparison.

 Troubleshooting